 It's a practice that's hard to get right and is by no means an easy task.
 In the small window of time available for front desk upselling, overzealous offers or pushy pitches can be hard to avoid.

 We reviewed the upselling techniques we've come across during the pandemic that were most effective in the current conditions.
-Keep reading to see what Oaky co-founder Erik Tengen had to say about what will pick up speed in the world of guest upselling in the future.
-These insights were originally published in the German Hotel Technology Landscape report.
+Keep reading to see what Oaky's co-founder Erik Tengen had to say about what will pick up speed in the world of guest upselling in the future.

 A different perception of upselling in your hotel